 Have you ever had a frog dissection assignment in a science class?
-Did you feel uncomfortable, grossed out, and worried about handling or inhaling potentially carcinogenic and toxic preservatives such as formaldehyde?
+Did you feel uncomfortable, grossed out, or worried about handling or inhaling potentially carcinogenic and toxic preservatives such as formaldehyde?
 Students shouldn’t have to choose between making a grade and violating their code of ethics.
 When teachers have students cut up animal corpses, those students can actually become less interested in science.

 That gut feeling is your intuition telling you that something is wrong.
 Frogs used in dissection aren’t collected in nature after they’ve died—they’re taken from their homes, which harms ecosystems, and killed for these lessons.
 But times are changing.
 Enter SynFrog, the groundbreaking, hyper-realistic frog model that you can cut into, disembowel, poke around inside, and reuse—no breeding, abducting, killing, or cutting into animals necessary!
 Every teacher, principal, parent, and student can get behind that, right? 👍

 The SynFrog is a synthetic dissectible frog model that beats using dead frogs because it saves schools money and actually looks more like a colorful living frog than a single-use cadaver—which has pale, lifeless guts that are hard to tell apart from each other.

 And best of all, with SynFrog, there’s none of the cruelty that’s found at places that supply schools with dead animals to dissect, such as Bio Corporation (where PETA documented that workers drowned live pigeons, froze live turtles, and injected live crayfish with latex).
 No thx.